cheslijones/tls-minikube/README.md

 Normally, we would just have a file called `ingress.yaml` and just modify it.
 But for brevity, and hopefully not causing too much confusion, I made two `ingress` files:

 1. `ingress-ip.yaml` serves our initial use case of just testing that cluser is working at our `minikube ip`.
-In most cases, if you are just doing 100% local dev and not using external Web APIs, this is more than sufficient.
+In most cases, if you are just doing 100% local dev and not using external Web APIs, this is sufficient.
 2. `ingress-domain.yaml` is what we would change our `ingress.yaml` if we want to use a domain name and TLS certificates in local dev.

-So really don't need both.
+Really don't need both.
 I just have two so that all we need to do to test the `host` changes is comment out/uncomment two lines in the `skaffold.yaml`.

 At the bottom changes this: